Visiting Fellowships

 Are Visiting Fellows entitled to free meals?

-Can membership privileges be shared between academic couples?
+Can membership privileges be shared between couples?

 Are there any other financial considerations when applying as a Visiting Fellow?